miksto/miksto.github.io/seismometer/index.md

   <img src="metal_mesh.jpg" alt="Rolled metal net" width="60%">
 </p>

-The coils is wound with an AWG 18 wire around an empty tape role, with a large enough inner diameter for the neodymium magnets to pass through with some margin.
+The coil is wound with an AWG 18 wire around an empty tape role, with a large enough inner diameter for the neodymium magnets to pass through with some margin.
 The desired resistance of the coil is 700 ohms to 2000 ohms according to the TC1 webpage.
 My coil turned out a bit shy of that, with a resistance of 570 ohms, since the wire snapped while winding the coil.